Aspects of Domain-Wall Standard Model: KK-mode Phenomenology

 \subsection{Phenomenology of KK-mode gauge bosons}

 The ATLAS and the CMS collaborations have been searching for a new gauge boson resonance with a variety of final states at the LHC Run-2.
 The so-called sequential SM $Z^\prime$ and $W^\prime$ bosons, which have the same properties as the SM $Z$ and $W$ bosons except for their masses, have been examined as a benchmark model.
-According to a recent report by the ATLAS collaboration on their search results with luminosities of about 36 fb$^{-1}$, the lower mass bound on the sequential SM $Z^\prime$ boson is $m_{Z^\prime} \geq 4.5$ TeV, which is obtained by the search with dilepton final states \cite{ATLAS:2017}.
-A little more severe constraint, $m_{W^\prime} \geq 5.1$ TeV, is obtained for the sequential SM $W^\prime$ boson mass from the search with its decay mode $W^\prime \to l \nu$ \cite{ATLAS2:2017}.
+According to the LHC Run-2 final report by the ATLAS collaboration on their search results with $\sqrt{s}=13$ TeV and an integrated luminosity of 139 fb$^{-1}$, the lower mass bound on the sequential SM $Z^\prime$ boson is $m_{Z^\prime} \geq 5.1$ TeV, which is obtained by the search with dilepton final states \cite{ATLAS:2019} (a similar bound, $m_{Z^\prime} \geq 5.15$ TeV, is obtained by the CMS collaboration \cite{CMS:2019}).
+A more severe constraint, $m_{W^\prime} \geq 6.0$ TeV, is obtained for the sequential SM $W^\prime$ boson mass from the search with its decay mode $W^\prime \to l \nu$ \cite{ATLAS2:2019} (a similar bound, $m_{W^\prime} \geq 5.7$ TeV, is obtained by the CMS collaboration \cite{CMS2:2022}).
 In this subsection, we interpret these results as constraints on the KK-mode gauge bosons in the Domain-Wall SM.

 In Sec.~\ref{sec:2}, we have chosen $s_1 \propto s_2$, so that the mass spectrum of the KK-mode $Z$ and $W$ bosons are the same, neglecting the mass terms generated by the electroweak symmetry breaking.
 Thus, we consider the most severe constraint from the $W^\prime$ boson search.
 Since the total decay width of the sequential $W^\prime$ boson is about 3\% of its mass for $m_{W^\prime} \gtrsim 1$ TeV, we employ the narrow-width approximation in evaluating the parton-level cross section of the process, \bea \hat{\sigma}(q \overline{q^\prime} \to W^\prime) \propto \Gamma_{W^\prime}(W^\prime \to q \overline{q^\prime}) \, \delta(M_{\rm inv}^2 -m_{W^\prime}^2) \propto g^2, \eea where $M_{\rm inv}^2$ is the invariant mass of the initial partons, $\Gamma_{W^\prime}(W^\prime \to q \overline{q^\prime})$ is the partial decay width into $q \overline{q^\prime}$, and $g$ is the SM SU(2) gauge coupling.
 The difference of the sequential $W^\prime$ boson and the KK-mode $W$ boson in the Domain-Wall SM is only the coupling constant.
 Because of the non-trivial eigenfunctions of the SM fermions and the KK-mode $W$ boson, the effective gauge coupling constant is not the same as the SM gauge coupling constant, as shown in Figure \ref{fig:1} for our example.
 Hence, we have a relation between the production cross sections of the sequential $W^\prime$ and the 1st KK-mode $W$ bosons in the narrow-width approximation: \bea \sigma (pp \to W^{(1)} \to l \nu) = \left( \frac{g_{\rm eff}^{(1)}}{g} \right)^2 \sigma (pp \to W^\prime \to l \nu), \eea by which we can interpret the current ATLAS constraints as those on the 1st KK-mode $W$ boson ($W^{(1)}$).